Everything You Need to Know About Sunscreen

 - 2 tbsp shea butter

-- 1 tsp red raspberry seed oil or carrot seed oil
+- 1 tsp red raspberry seed oil

 You can also add essential oils for a pleasant aroma.
 Try lavender, sandalwood, vanilla, or nearly any scent you like.
 Note: we don't suggest using citrus oils like lemon, grapefruit, or orange, as these can actually cause you to burn in the sun.